devops329/devops/instruction/askingQuestions/askingQuestions.md

 ## ☑ Exercise

 Get on the Discord server and review each of the channels and the TA area.
-Review the previous instruction on asking question.
+Change your display name to be your actual name.
+Review the previous instruction on asking questions.
 Give some thought about proper forum etiquette.

 Figure out who your assigned TA is by reviewing the [TA schedule](https://docs.google.com/spreadsheets/d/1n0Z6sARR29lZRwoGzTYxqSiGV6s1vPSa4ddFE0Jh9j8).
 TAs are assigned by an alphabetical range.
 Find the range that contains the first letter of your last name.
 Using their Discord ID, open Discord to send them a direct message (DM) to introduce yourself.